ngzijie1989/fullstackNextJS/README.md

 **nextJS**: I used nextJS for this web app, hosted on Vercel and using PostgreSQL for my DB.

-**Prisma**: Prisma as the ORM relational mapping between MongoDB and my main application.
-Prisma is also good to add seed data and schema along with tables into my main App!
+**Prisma**: Prisma as the ORM relational mapping between PostgreSQL DB and my main application.
+Prisma is also good to add seed data and schema along with tables for the data structure of my app!

+**Tailwind CSS**: Tailwind is used for CSS in this app!

 <h1 className="underline">Libraries i used and things I learnt</h1>
 1) Auth.js where i learned about nodemailer, protect routes using session cookies, credentials sign in and google sign in.<br>